-Pushing the button 1 will open the lid slightly, then pull up the lid manually 2.
-The center console box is equipped with a cup holder (a) and a card holder (B).
-The cup holder (a) can be removed by pulling it up.
+Pushing the button (1) will open the lid slightly, then pull up the lid manually (2).
+The center console box is equipped with a card holder (A).

 The center console box should not be used while driving so full attention may be given to vehicle operation.